jscad/OpenJSCAD.org/README.md

 ### Use with Node Modules

->Note: Please try to use a recent , LTS version of Node.js ie Node.js 6.x.x, node V4.x.X is also supported but not earlier versions (they are not maintained anymore) (see [here for more details](https://github.com/nodejs/LTS))
+> Note: you need a recent , LTS version of Node.js > 6.x.x,
+(see [here for more details](https://github.com/nodejs/LTS))

 ```